LEAN principles - Six Sigma

 The Forward Drives

-The ability to master the baseline drives dramatically affects our ability to activate our forward drives
+The ability to master the baseline drives dramatically affects our

-These drives shake you up, are less comfortable to fully activate, but are more satisfying; they demand planning and demand more of yourself, acting more boldly than ever before
+but are more satisfying; they demand planning and demand more of yourself,

-6. CHANGE - Intelligently and strategically manage (CONTROL) your desire for change
+6. CHANGE - Intelligently and strategically manage (CONTROL) your

 a.
 ACTIVATOR 1 = Make change about the gains, not the losses

-i.
-People fear what change will bring because of
+fear what change will bring because of

 ---. expectation of loss

----. expectation of the pain of the process of change
+---. expectation of the pain of the process of

 ---. expectation of bad outcome

 ii.
-Focus on gains
+Focus

-iii.
-Focus on new challenges
+on new challenges

-iv.
-Change the negative "what-if" statements to positive "what-if" statements
+the negative "what-if" statements to positive "what-if"

 b.
-ACTIVATOR 2 = Get clarity, think big, and be bold
+ACTIVATOR 2 = Get clarity,

-i.
 Defined, detailed vision for what you want to accomplish and have been

 accomplishing

-iii.
-Chase a goal that is unthinkable for others; get up again and again
+a goal that is unthinkable for others; get up again and again

 c.
-ACTIVATOR 3 = Make real choices
+ACTIVATOR 3 = Make real

-i.
-Make real choices in advance of setting out for change
+real choices in advance of setting out for change

-ii.
-Make clear and focused statements on what you want (this) and what you don't want
+and focused statements on what you want (this) and what you don't want

 (that):